We Treat Sprains, Strains, And Tears In Dublin, Ireland

-A physiotherapy-led rehabilitation program is fundamental for optimal recovery of the damaged tissued.
-Our physiotherapists use a combination of manual therapy and a graded exercise program to reduce symptoms of inflammation like pain and swelling and to start to rebuild the damaged tissue to achieve an optimal recovery.
+A physical therapy-led rehabilitation program is fundamental for optimal recovery of the damaged tissued.
+Our physical therapists use a combination of manual therapy and a graded exercise program to reduce symptoms of inflammation like pain and swelling and to start to rebuild the damaged tissue to achieve an optimal recovery.

 Exercise therapy or a graded-loading program, not only reducing pain and dysfunction, and increases range of motion but also promotes the body’s natural healing processes and promotes the rebuilding of new and organized tissue fibers within the ligament, tendon, or muscles that have been damaged due to a sports injury or repetitive strain injury.

 Laser therapy works in a similar way to a graded-loading program, it promotes the body’s natural healing processes through light therapy.
 It works on a cellular level to increase mitochondrial density and ATP (energy) production in the cells of muscles, ligaments, tendons, or even bone, nerves, or blood vessels.

 Laser therapy is pain-free and each session only needs to last 15-20 to be effective.
 Our clients also find the warmth from the laser relaxing and soothing.

 Joint traction and spinal decompression are natural drug-free ways to promote healing and reduce pain and swelling caused by a muscle tear.
 Joint traction and spinal work by moving the spine and joints away from their compromised positions, this relieves pressure on nerve endings that are being compressed by other muscles or bones, allowing space for the healing of the damaged tissues.

 Manual therapy has been shown to be effective in treating sprains, strains, and tears.
 It is an excellent way of reducing pain immediately following an injury and reducing the number of muscle spasms.